Savva98/Savva98/README.md

 - 👋 Hi, I’m @Savva98
 - 👀 I’m interested to become a web-dev
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning HTML and CSS, also JS.
+- ▶ Next step of learning is React.
 - 📫 How to reach me "telegram - @directeBySavva"

 <!---